 Since we were hungry, without spending much time on the way, we reached the estate gate within 45 minutes.

 After having lunch, we got a bus from Koslanda to Haputhale town.
 From there we got a Colombo bus which was coming from Badulla.
 Since it was a Sunday it was too crowded.

 So we couldn’t get a seat until Balangoda.
 But we were not that tired, we were so happy to see those beautiful waterfalls.
-After spending few long hours in the bus, finally we reached Maharagama around 8.30 PM.
+After spending a few long hours on the bus, finally we reached Maharagama around 8.30 PM.

-It was all tiring hike with a marvelous view point, so we went to home with lot of nice memories of Diyaluma falls.
+It was all tiring hike with a marvelous viewpoint, so we went home with a lot of nice memories of Diyaluma falls.